8 Facts You May Not Know About The Smiths Greatest Album

 2. Marr and Morrissey were in talks with Bowie’s producer Tony Visconti to produce the album.
 However he turned the chance down.

-3. The bassist of The Smiths Andy Rourke was hooked on heroin during the recording of the album, which is a terrible thing to imagine.
+3. The bassist of The Smiths Andy Rourke was hooked on heroin during the recording of the album.

 4. Johnny Marr got a lot of his influence for the title track on the album from The Velvet Undergrounds ‘I Can’t Stand It’.

 5. Another decline for the Album was from Linda McCartney, as she was sked to play the Piano on ‘Frankly Mr Shankly’ and as you guessed, she declined.